AUTHORITYTRUST

 What is the HEX code for Navy Blue?

 The standard HEX code for Navy Blue is #000080.
 In RGB, it's rgb(0, 0, 128), and in HSL, it's hsl(240°, 100%, 25%).
-This deep, dark blue has been a staple in professional branding for centuries, representing intelligence, integrity, and power.
+This deep, dark blue has been used in professional branding for centuries and is tied to ideas of intelligence, integrity, and power.

 Why is Navy used in corporate branding?